 Stately but welcoming and full of interesting activities for the whole family, the Joseph Smith Memorial Building is one of Temple Square's most popular destinations.
-It houses two restaurants, a genealogy research center, a theater, and several reception rooms.
-It is located at 15 East South Temple, in Salt Lake City.
+It houses three restaurants, a genealogy research center, a theater, and several banquet event rooms.
+Read more...

-One of the most luxurious reception and business centers in the American West, the Joseph Smith Memorial Building is located in the very heart of the historical center of Salt Lake City, directly west of the Salt Lake Temple.
-The lobby features an art glass ceiling, massive marble pillars and grand staircase for which the edifice has long been famous.
+One of the most luxurious reception and business centers in the American West, the Joseph Smith Memorial Building is located in the very heart of the historical center of Salt Lake City, directly east of the Salt Lake Temple.
+The lobby features an art glass ceiling, beautiful chandelier, massive marble-like pillars and a grand staircase for which the edifice has long been famous.
 A large statue of Joseph Smith adorns the lobby, above which hangs a beautiful chandelier.
 Architectural details have made the building both a landmark in the community and an important contribution to the city's rich cultural fabric.

 Two restaurants—The Garden, and The Roof—crown the 10th floor of the building.
 They offer a variety of cuisine.
-The Garden Restaurant offers an atmosphere as inviting as the menu.
-You dine in a casual, atrium-like setting with a glass ceiling that retracts for open-air dining and spectacular views of historic Temple Square.
+The Garden Restaurant offers an atmosphere as inviting as the menu, where you dine in a casual, atrium-like setting with a glass ceiling that retracts for open-air dining and spectacular views of historic Temple Square and downtown Salt Lake City.
 The Roof Restaurant features a gourmet dinner buffet with an equally delectable dessert display, and also offers fine views.
 The Roof Restaurant is open Monday-Thursday 5:00 p.m. to 9:00 p.m. and Friday-Saturday 5:00 p.m. to 10:00 p.m.
-The Garden Restaurant is open Monday-Saturday 11:00 a.m. to 3:30 p.m. for lunch, and then Monday-Thursday 5:00 p.m. to 9:00 p.m. and until 10:00 p.m. on Friday and Saturday.
+The Garden Restaurant is open Monday-Thursday 11:00 a.m. to 9:00 p.m. and until 10:00 p.m. on Friday and Saturday.
 Reservations at either restaurant can be made by calling (801) 539-1911.

 A third dining option is the new Nauvoo Café, which is located on the street level of the building.
-It provides great food and gifts to go, with fast service take-out and limited seating with a great view of the Main Street Plaza and Temple Square.
-The Nauvoo Café is open Monday-Saturday from 8:00am to 8:00pm for breakfast, lunch and dinner.
+It provides great food and gifts to go, with delicious sandwiches, homemade pot pies, rich soups, fresh salads,Lion House Bakery desserts and a great view of the Main Street Plaza and Temple Square.
+The Nauvoo Café is open Monday-Friday from 7:00am to 8:00pm for hot breakfast, lunch and dinner and on Saturdays from 11:00am to 8:00pm for lunch and dinner.

 The Joseph Smith Memorial Building is made up of more than just history and magnificent architecture.
-It also offers eleven individually decorated banquet rooms, which can be rented for banquets, receptions, and business meetings, as well as six reception rooms which are also available for rent.
+It also offers twelve individually decorated banquet rooms, which can be rented for banquets, receptions, and business meetings.

 Building Tours are offered Monday-Saturday 9:00 a.m. to 9:00 p.m.
 The FamilySearch Center is open Monday-Friday 9:00 a.m. to 9:00 p.m. and Saturday 9:00 a.m. to 5:00 p.m., and is closed on Thanksgiving, Christmas, and New Year's Day.